Kelly-CUI/Homepage/_pages/about.md

   - /about.html
 ---

--I am a PhD student and participate in the Joint Doctor of Philosophy (PhD) Programme Leading to Dual Awards offered by the Hong Kong Polytechnic University and Xi’an Jiaotong University.
+-I am a PhD student and participate in the Joint Doctor of Philosophy (PhD) Programme Leading to Dual Awards offered by Xi’an Jiaotong University (XJTU) and The Hong Kong Polytechnic University (PolyU).
+My supervisors are Prof. Jinsong Han and Prof. Yuanqing Zheng.
 I received the BS degree from Taiyuan University of Technology in 2016.

+-Currently, I am studying at PolyU under the supervision of Prof. Yuanqing Zheng.

 Research Interests
 ======